 For starters, buyers today are more sophisticated than buyers of yesterday.
 They are not only more proactive in conducting research on possible solutions to their pressing needs – the B2B sales process is nearly 70% complete before sales ever makes contact with a prospect – but more connectivity has given buyers more options.

-Sales teams can reach more prospects, but the Internet, it seems, is a double-edged sword.
+Sales people can reach more prospects, but the Internet, it seems, is a double-edged sword.

 2. Buyers Expect Better Customer Service